Stress is the state of the body when it is made to cope with more physical, mental or emotional load than it can handle or is used to.

 - Seek help and support – Do not hesitate in discussing your stress, problems, and challenges with family, friends, support groups or a professional counselor, and keep an open mind.
 This can help put many things in perspective and untie knots, give reassurance and comfort, and also help find solutions to many problems.

-- Eat a Healthy Diet – A healthy and nutritious diet is rich in vegetables, fruits, nuts, whole grains, proteins, yogurt, and plenty of water.
+- Eat a healthy diet – A healthy and nutritious diet is rich in vegetables, fruits, nuts, whole grains, proteins, yogurt, and plenty of water.
 Cut down on high sugar items, processed and packaged foods, deep-fried items, too much caffeine, alcohol, and smoking/chewing tobacco.
-Timely, unrushed meals (lunch break should be at least 30 minutes) with adequate chewing and savoring are important to reduce stress.
+Timely, unrushed meals (lunch break should be at least 30 minutes) with adequate chewing and savoring the food are important to reduce stress.

-- Take Medical Care: Often an underlying medical condition may cause or compound stress, or vice versa.
+- Medical care: Often an underlying medical condition may cause or compound stress, or vice versa.
 It is important to seek a medical consult in case of persistent symptoms.
 It is also important to get a medical check-up done annually if one is over 45 years of age.
-Some common investigations advised for stress are Blood Pressure check, Complete Blood Counts (CBC), Blood sugar, Vitamin B12, Vitamin D, Thyroid function and ECG.
-Other routine medical check-up tests include renal and liver function tests.
+Some common investigations advised for stress are BP check, complete blood counts (CBC), blood sugar, vitamin D and B12, thyroid function and ECG.
+Other routine medical check-up tests include lipid profile, renal and liver function tests.
 The sheer normalcy of a medical check-up is often a stress-relieving thing in itself while timely detection of any abnormality can help apt treatment and better stress management.
 The physician will also advise on the need for a course of medicines or supplements to manage the health condition contributing to stress.

 Sometimes you get more, sometimes less